 Feedback on usage of the QINS/QALL code in instruction:

-FR, SE, UK&IE, LU, CH: QALL not used
+FR, SE, UK&IE, LU, CH, ES: QALL not used

 DE: QALL is rarely used by clients.
 We prefer receiving explicit instructions.
 It is sometimes unclear, if clients want to instruct for the pending trades, too.
 Therefore we agree with the proposal to delete the code

 XS: QALL is used

+PL: In Poland we use QALL in one specific case which is not related to a particular event, and rather to a set of events in a period of time.
+When foreign custodians request tax forms from the tax agent, i.e. the CSD, they would instruct with seev.033 to an unsolicited WTRC event, providing QALL for instructed quantity meaning ‘eligible balances from events in a given period of time’.
+The case is very specific, and the usage is not common, however we would prefer the code not being deleted.

 Actions: Remaining NMPGs are requested to report usage of QALL (what the meaning is, and when positions are struck?) and provide input by the next conference call.

 CA357 Usage of the :22F::OPTF//BOIS and :22F::CETI//FULL codes in the MT567